What is in MSG Seasoning?

 Common Misconceptions

 One of the most prevalent myths is that MSG causes adverse health effects.
-And perhaps most shockingly, it was linked to a health condition termed “Chinese Restaurant Syndrome” in the Merriam-Webster's Dictionary.
+And perhaps most shockingly, it was once linked to a health condition termed “Chinese Restaurant Syndrome” in the Merriam-Webster's Dictionary.

 In 1993, the dictionary published an entry for Chinese Restaurant Syndrome: "A group of symptoms (such as numbness of the neck, arms, and back with headache, dizziness, and palpitations) that is held to affect susceptible persons eating food and especially Chinese food heavily seasoned with monosodium glutamate."